oliviawestmacottssw/SSW.Rules.Content/rules/ios---do-you-know-how-to-optimise-your-test-and-release-deployments/rule.md

 ---

-​A common approach is to submit your app to Testflight, wait for user feedback, then submit for App Store release.
+A common approach is to submit your app to Testflight, wait for user feedback, then submit for App Store release.
 The problem with this approach is that your release cycle can be significantly impacted by Apple's review schedule.
 App Store and Testflight reviews can be very quick, but can also take up to 3 weeks!

 A better process is to submit your build for Testflight and Release simultaneously.

-### ​​Steps:
+### Steps:

 1. Upload your build to App Store Connect.